PaulHaeberli/Enlighten/README.md

 # Enlighten
-Automatically fix high dynamic range images
+Automatically brighten dark areas in high dynamic range images

 This code shows how to automatically brighten the darker areas of high dynamic range images.